 CIL Role - Centers for Independent living aim to maximize individuals’ ability to live independently in the environment of their own choosing.

-Council – SILC: Nevada Statewide Independent Living Council; a minimum of 51% individuals with disabilities.
+Council – NV SILC: Nevada Statewide Independent Living Council; a minimum of 51% individuals with disabilities.

 Department - refers to the Nevada Department of Health and Human Services (DHHS).